 Google's TPU strategy has been quietly building momentum since the first-generation launch in 2018.
 Originally designed for internal use across Google's cloud computing business, the chips have evolved into serious competitors for AI workloads.
 The key advantage?
 They're custom-built for artificial intelligence tasks, potentially offering better efficiency than Nvidia's more general-purpose GPUs.

 Industry experts have been saying for months that Google's TPU advantage lies in that customization.
-While graphics processing units became the AI standard almost by accident - they were originally designed for gaming - built its chips from the ground up for machine learning.
+While Nvidia's graphics processing units became the AI standard almost by accident - they were originally designed for gaming - Google built its chips from the ground up for machine learning.